snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 on clicking view ride to accept or reject ride, it will show rider's start and end address instead of driver's.

 profile page for driver is now editable and can update.

+Reports page is functional now, able to fetch the previous rides given data  using the filter start and end ride dates.